awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 **Weighted rule**
 Choose this option when you have multiple resources that perform the same function \(for example, web servers that serve the same website\) and you want Route 53 to route traffic to those resources in proportions that you specify \(for example, 1/3rd to one server and 2/3rds to the other\)\.
-When you choose **Weighted rule**, type the weight that you want to apply to this rule\.
+When you choose **Weighted rule**, enter the weight that you want to apply to this rule\.
 For more information, see [Weighted Routing](routing-policy.md#routing-policy-weighted)\.

 **Endpoint**